kionsoftware/kion-cli/README.md

 but it is not enabled by default.

 1. In the Kion app, identify the ID of the SAML IDMS used to log in.
-Navigate to Users -> Identitiy Management Systems -> click on the SAML IDMS you use to login to Kion.
+Navigate to Users -> Identity Management Systems -> click on the SAML IDMS you use to login to Kion.
 Locate the ID in the URL of this page.

    For example: `https://mykion.example/portal/idms/##`